fabianschuiki/llhd/doc/LANGUAGE.md

 ### Entities

-Processes represent *data-flow* executing in a *timed* fashion and consist of a set of instructions.
+Entities represent *data-flow* executing in a *timed* fashion and consist of a set of instructions.
 They are used to represent hierarchy in a design, as well as a data-flow description of how a circuit's output signals change in reaction to changing input signals.

     entity <name> (<in_ty1> <in_arg1>, ...) -> (<out_ty1> <out_arg1>, ...) {
         <inst1>